ruizhang1996/ruizhang1996.github.io/content/publication/osrt/index.md

 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
-  - Rui Xin
+  - ruixin
-  - Margo Seltzer
+  - margoseltzer
-  - Cynthia Rudin
+  - cynthiarudin

 # Author notes (optional)
 author_notes: